aegis-icons/aegis-icons/CONTRIBUTING.md

 - Icons which are based of now dead service, should be moved to "Outdated" directory just as it is.

 ## Resources
-Resources marked with star (⭐) are recommended and most used by the maintainers.
+Resources marked with star (⭐) are recommended / most used by the maintainers.

 ### Logos
 These are good resources for finding logos in vector format, when no official brand kit / vector logos are available.

 **Remember to always check if logo provided by these resources is latest one company uses!**

+- [Brandfetch](https://brandfetch.com/) ⭐ (search engine for company branding resources)
 - [jaywcjlove / logo](https://github.com/jaywcjlove/logo/tree/master/img) (good for finding logos of Chinese apps & sites)
 - [lexrus / fontdiao](https://github.com/lexrus/fontdiao/tree/master/svg) (good for finding logos of Chinese apps & sites)
 - [LogoSear.ch](https://logosear.ch/) ⭐